Al-rimi/Submit-app/README.md

 - **Weixin JSSDK Integration**: WeChat has blocked my application due to security concerns.
 If you have solutions that do not require an official Weixin account, please contact me.

-## Contributing

-Contributions are welcome!
-To report an issue or submit a pull request, please refer to our [contribution guide](https://github.com/Al-rimi/Submit-page/CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT license](LICENSE).